junxit/us-congress-bills-119/metadata.md

 - 2025-03-03 — Introduced in House
 - 2025-03-03 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2025-03-03 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2025-03-04 — Committee Consideration and Mark-up Session Held
+- 2025-03-04 — Ordered to be Reported by Voice Vote.
+- 2025-07-10 — Committee on Foreign Affairs discharged.
+- 2025-07-10 — Committee on Foreign Affairs discharged.
+- 2025-07-10 — Placed on the Union Calendar, Calendar No. 160.
+- 2025-07-10 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+119-196, Part I.
+- 2025-07-10 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+119-196, Part I.